timmseth/Fido/README.md

 When was the last time you tested your fiber?
 FiDo can tell you.
 Do you have fiber that needs to be replaced?
 Fido can tell you.
 FiDo stores and checks the attenuation every time you test your fiber.
 Using manufacturer standards FiDo will automatically compare the measured attenuation to the expected attenuation and display whether or not stands are in tolerance.

 ### Logical Mapping
-We use php and javacsript to dynamically build a map of your resources as you enter information.
-Wiuth zero set up, you will see your logical network layout updated with YOUR information.
+We use PHP and javascript to dynamically build a map of your resources as you enter information.
+With zero set up, you will see your logical network layout updated with YOUR information.
 The goal of this is to have a page where you can SHOW instead of tell the layout of your network.

 ### GIS Mapping
 This is a work in progress.
 Using the Google Maps API we want to have detailed satellite imagery with layers containing YOUR information.
 The goal of this is to have a page where you can SHOW instead of tell the paths your fiber follows.
 Need a new cable pulled?
 Print out detailed images of the path from start to finish.